 Take your meetings to the next level in Washington, DC.

-The cornerstone of downtown DC’s renaissance, the Walter E. Washington Convention Center is as functional as it is artistically impressive.
+With a prime location in the heart of downtown, the world-class Walter E. Washington Convention Center is as functional as it is artistically impressive.
 The 2.3-million-square-foot space hosts meetings, conventions and events of every kind, from medical industry annual meetings to comic book-inspired expos and board retreats.
 See the space now with this virtual tour.

 Here’s why the Walter E. Washington Convention Center is meetings central in Washington, DC: